uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 ### Add sound

 Now that we have a simple image marker scene working we can think about taking it further.
-In the script, after you instantiate the new prefab you add more code to play sounds, start an animation or a particle effect.
+In the script, after you instantiate the new prefab you can play a sounds, start an animation or a particle effect.

 In the ship folder you can find a sound file, try to make this play when the ship is instantiated.

 <details>
-<summary>Hint</summary>
+<summary>Solution</summary>

-- Add an audio source component to the xr origin
+1. Add an audio source component to the xr origin.
+2. Add a public AudioClip variable to your script to hold your splash sound
 	+ ```public AudioClip sound;```
-- Add a public AudioClip variable to your script to hold your splash sound
 - In your script, find the Audio source component
 	+ ```AudioSource source = GetComponent<AudioSource>();```
 - Use it to play your sound
 	+ ```source.PlayOneShot(sound);```
 </details>

 ### Add multiple markers